Early Christianity: Arabian Peninsula

-To understand the penetration of the Arabian peninsula by the Christian gospel, it is helpful to distinguish between the Bedouin nomads of the interior, who were chiefly herdsmen and unreceptive to foreign control, and the inhabitants of the settled communities of the coastal areas and oases, who were either middlemen traders or farmers and were receptive to influences from abroad.
+To understand the penetration of the Arabian Peninsula by the Christian gospel, it is helpful to distinguish between the Bedouin nomads of the interior, who were chiefly herdsmen and unreceptive to foreign control, and the inhabitants of the settled communities of the coastal areas and oases, who were either middlemen traders or farmers and were receptive to influences from abroad.
 Christianity apparently gained its strongest foothold in the ancient center of Semitic civilization in South-west Arabia or Yemen (sometimes known as Seba or Sheba, whose queen visited Solomon).
 Because of geographic proximity, acculturation with Ethiopia was always strong, and the royal family traces its ancestry to this queen.

 The presence of Arabians at Pentecost and Paul's three-year sojourn in Arabia suggest a very early gospel witness.
 A 4th-century church history, states that the apostle Bartholomew preached in Arabia and that Himyarites were among his converts.
 The Al-Jubail Church in what is now Saudi Arabia was built in the 4th century.
 Arabia's close relations with Ethiopia give significance to the conversion of the treasurer to the queen of Ethiopia, not to mention the tradition that the Apostle Matthew was assigned to this land.
 Eusebius says that "one Pantaneous (c.
-A.D.
-190) was sent from Alexandria as a missionary to the nations of the East", including southwest Arabia, on his way to India.
+AD 190) was sent from Alexandria as a missionary to the nations of the East", including southwest Arabia, on his way to India.